|680x0||603 & 604 PPC||G3, G4 & G5 ||Dual-Boot||Virtualization|

 You may be able to find a used copy on eBay etc.

 Darwin is a version of the BSD UNIX operating system that offers advanced networking, services such as the Apache web server, and support for both Macintosh and UNIX file systems.
 It was originally released in March 1999.
-Darwin currently runs on PowerPC-based Macintosh computers, and is being ported to Intel processor-based computers and compatible systems by the Darwin community.

 Beneath the appealing, easy-to-use interface of Mac OS X is a rock-solid foundation that is engineered for stability, reliability, and performance.
 This foundation is a core operating system commonly known as Darwin.
 Darwin integrates a number of technologies, most importantly Mach 3.0, operating-system services based on 4.4BSD (Berkeley Software Distribution), high-performance networking facilities, and support for multiple integrated file systems.